Group sues Oklahoma governor over birth certificate order

 Oklahoma’s former Commissioner of Well being Lance Frye abruptly resigned after the governor and Legislature realized the company had reached the settlement settlement.

 The Oklahoma Senate, in the meantime, has handed a invoice to particularly prohibit the State Division of Well being from issuing delivery certificates with a nonbinary gender designation.
-The invoice is considered one of a number of measures being thought of by the Legislature this yr in Oklahoma that targets nonbinary, transgender or homosexual folks in Oklahoma.
+The invoice is one in every of a number of measures being thought-about by the Legislature this yr in Oklahoma that targets nonbinary, transgender or homosexual folks in Oklahoma.